manuel-dileo/manuel-dileo.github.io/_pages/about.md

 News
 ======
-- Happy to announce we will host a special session titled ["Network Science meets AI"](https://sites.google.com/view/esann-netsai/home) at the next ESANN conference!
-Submit your 6-page paper by Nov 20, 2024.
+- Submission for our Special Issue ["Bridging Network Science and AI"](https://link.springer.com/collections/hafcebgfci) on Applied Network Science by Springer are open!
+Submit your work by the end of June 2025.

 Latest publications